 The city is a beautiful blend of man and nature.
-We visited the various attractions such as the Water Sports Complex and local flea markets.
+We visited various attractions such as the Water Sports Complex and local flea markets.

 We were also lucky to catch the Light and Sound show which narrates the story of the history of the formidable prison to the present day.

 But, the best part of the trip was the Art Workshop by Aditya Chari arranged by us and conducted in our hotel.
-It was beautiful to have so much art come to life every evening of our stay at the islands.
+It was beautiful to have so much art come to life every evening of our stay on the islands.